 When you learn Tai Chi, you begin with smaller movements so that your tissues and joints can warm up.
 Then you gently let the movements get larger and bigger, but never forced.
 The movements never go to 110% – in fact, you stay at about 80% of your maximum range of motion.
 You want to avoid the extremes of movement or activity.
 In Tai Chi, you are never hyperextended.
 There is no locking of the joints.
 Otherwise, you start to feel the tension in your body and then blockages can occur.

 Maintaining 80% not just only applies to physical strain, but it also applies to the emotional and social effort.
 Nobody’s going to want to talk to you if you’re yapping at them all the time and forcing yourself on them.

 Take a step back, relax, formulate a good way of having a conversation.
 Don’t talk at people.
 That will help you to develop patience, which is a nice side effect of doing Tai Chi.

 What if you can avoid overexertion?

 What if you can work smarter and not harder?
 What if you can allow yourself time for some exercise during the day or stress reduction?
 Take time to practice at work in downtime or during a break.
 If you can practice moderation at work, it may serve as a hedge against any resistance that you may have with your clients or colleagues.
-Small breaks can help hedge against burnout.
+Small breaks can help when fighting burnout.
 Depending on your job, you may be going from meeting to meeting, one after the other, and you may start to feel tired and exhausted.
 Pause and breathe.

 What I want to impress upon you is that success really means to spend your time on things that matter.
 Use Pareto’s Principle, which means 20% of your activities will account for 80% of your results.